REALSDEALS/pcHealth/README.md

 3. DiskInfo64 - This program will check information about your HDD/SDD (serial etc.)
 4. DiskMark64 - This program will test your HDD/SDD on possible malfunctions.
 5. Prime95 - This program will stress test your CPU.
+6. Windows PowerToys - Makes configuration in- and around Windows a tad easier.
-6. Return to the previous menu.
+7. Return to the previous menu.
-7. Open the other menu, it's called 'Tools'.
+8. Open the other menu, it's called 'Tools'.
-8. Close the script.
+9. Close the script.

 ## KeyGrabber
 The key grabber script does what it says!